Zunawe/bezier-spline/README.md

 ])
 ```

 You can access the control points of each curve with the `curves` property.
-Curves are described by vectors (including 1-dimensional vectors).
+Curves are array-like with 4 elements, which are control points.

 ```js
 let bezier0 = spline.curves[0]